 I’ve been training for the Boston Marathon all winter (you can read all about why over in my first blog), and over the course of these months I’ve realized how much that training shows up in other aspects of my life.
-In my job at SiteSpect — an optimization and testing solution — I deliver a platform that helps organizations test and optimize their digital channels.
-In talking about what we do as a company, I realized I’ve done quite a bit of testing and optimization of my own.
+In my job at SiteSpect — an optimization and A/B testing solution — I deliver a platform that helps organizations test and optimize their digital channels.
+In talking about what we do as a company, I realized I’ve done quite a bit of A/B testing and optimization of my own.
 In fact, it turns out my journey to a successful marathon is pretty similar to my clients’ journeys to improving their brands’ customer experiences.
 These past months I’ve been figuring out how to optimize my running and training for race day, test strategies, learn from failures, and come out with a defensible ROI.

 Figure Out Your Metrics